Danger signs to look out for around gas and other fuel-burning appliances include:

 Long-term effects caused by CO exposure

 However, effects produced by exposure to CO are mostly reversible.
 However, extensive and significant overexposure can cause permanent damage, and is most likely to occur in the nervous system.
-These effects can include:
+In sum, these effects can include:

 - Loss of memory